 Undetected visual impairment

-“Undetected visual impairment” is a research collaboration where the researchers will investigate undetected visual impairment, and whether diagnostics and treatment of visual impairment can be optimized by using existing technology in new areas.
-The project has received research funding from the Regional Fund Interreg Öresund-Kattegatt-Skagerack.
+“Undetected visual impairment” was a research collaboration where the researchers investigated undetected visual impairment in people over the age of 75, and whether diagnostics and treatment of visual impairment could be optimised by using existing technology in new areas.
+The project received research funding from the Regional Fund Interreg Öresund-Kattegatt-Skagerack.

 About the project